Wabinab/xenoblade-chronicles-2/src/19_histories.md

 "But...
 Fan's isn't like that..."

-"_Exactly._" They looked back at her remains; the tombstone lid was just about to be closed.
-"It looks more like... _someone stole her core, doesn't it?_" And that someone was now speaking to his fellow audience.
+"_Exactly._" The coffin lid was closing as they prepared for her burial.
+Mythra eyed Amalthus afar, her mind went to one unbelievable yet the most likely possibility, "It looks more like... _someone stole her core, doesn't it?_" And that someone had final speeches with his fellow inhabitants.

 ---

-They walked into the cleansing room, where Core Crystals were being cleansed by Amalthus.
-The unknown ether energy awashes the floating crystal.
-After he finishes, he turned around, "My apologies. **Did I** keep you waiting?"
+They walked into the room with the Praetorium Sigil carved out on the wall.
+Amalthus stood before the crystals, where bubbles washed over them.
+The Core Crystals floated into a shape like DNA, rotating around the central axis of the helix.
+After Amalthus finished, he turned to the group, "My apologies. **Did I** keep you waiting?"

 ![Core Crystal Cleansing](images/233_cleansing_core_crystal.jpg)